-Flowers and tattoos have a lot in common as countless flowers are given every day to prompt some type of emotions and tattoos communicate those same gestures and feeling in a more permanent way, both externally express what one is internally feeling.
-There are thousands of different designs, styles and meanings for each different flower and as there are so many flowers out there, you have a massive range to choose from, with nearly every flower having some kind of symbolic meaning associated with it.
-Flower tattoos are feminine in nature and are more common among women although men do often go for this design also.
-One thing that most of us know about flowers is that certain flowers grow in certain areas therefore flowers can be based on which geographical area you live in, therefore most people will choose a flower which is common in their area.
+Flowers and tattoos have a lot in common.
+As countless flowers are given every day to prompt some type of emotions.
+Tattoos communicate those same gestures and feeling in a more permanent way.
+They both externally express what one is internally feeling.
+There are thousands of different designs, styles and meanings for each different flower.
+And there are thousands of different flowers to choose from.
+With nearly every flower having some kind of symbolic meaning associated with it.
+Flower tattoos are feminine in nature, and are more common among women.
+Although men do often go for this design as well.
+One thing that most of us know about flowers is that certain flowers grow in certain areas.
+Therefore flowers can be based on which geographical area you live in.
+So most people will choose a flower which is common in their area.

 Flower Tattoo Symbolism

 Flower tattoos represent all kind of different meanings; they can symbolize life, victory, marriage, death, vitality, youth, femininity, love and so much more.
-Flowers have marked graves and burial sites for centuries, they symbolize those who have passed away and we honour the memory by placing flowers on their final resting place.
-Symbolism is endless in flowers as there are thousands of flowers to choose from.
-One of the main reasons that people, especially women chooses to have flower tattoo designs is because of the beauty of the design, while other people choose a specific flower for its symbolic meaning.
+Flowers have marked graves and burial sites for centuries.
+They symbolize those who have passed away, and we honour the memory by placing flowers on their final resting place.
+One of the main reasons that people, especially women choose to have flower tattoo designs is because of the beauty of the design.
+While other people choose a specific flower for its symbolic meaning.

 Flower Tattoo Designs

-Flower tattoo come in many different designs, some flower tattoos only have one flower petal while other may include the stem, butterflies, birds, ladybugs, vines and hummingbirds.
-Some flower designs are also a part of a landscape that includes mountains, plants, trees or water.
-Some flower tattoos may be in a group of many different flowers or a group of the same flowers.
-The flower design can be small and delicate or big, bold and colorful.
-There are lots of different areas on your body that you can place the flower tattoo, the most popular places for women is the ankles, legs, back, shoulders, lower back or stomach.
-For men, the outer upper arm, back or shoulders are common areas.
+Flower tattoo come in many different designs.
+Some flower tattoos only have one flower petal while other may include the stem, butterflies, birds, ladybugs, vines and hummingbirds.
+Other designs are also a part of a landscape that includes mountains, plants, trees or water.
+Some tattoo designs may be in a group of many different flowers, or a group of the same flowers.
+The flower design can be small and delicate, or big, bold and colorful.
+There are lots of different areas on your body that you can place the flower tattoo.
+The most popular place for women is the ankle, leg, back, shoulder, lower back or stomach.
+For men, the outer upper arm, back or shoulder.

 - Red Rose – True love and passion